Google Tag:

 Denial of Service (DoS)

-• Implementing network security controls such as intrusion detection and prevention system
+• Implement network security controls such as intrusion detection and prevention system

-• Implement a web application firewall that can thoroughly inspect incoming requests
+• Adopt a web application firewall that can thoroughly inspect incoming requests

 • Implement redundancy for all critical systems